colmbaston/polytile/README.md

 ![Colour](./colour.png)

-The output can also be animated with the `-a` option, specifying the number of milliseconds to delay between updates to the drawing.
+The search can also be animated with the `-a` option, specifying the number of milliseconds to delay between each update to the drawing.
 Setting `-a` implies `-c`.

 ![Animation](./animation.gif)

+## Algorithm

+The tiling algorithm is brute-force, generating all unique rotations and permutations of the given polyominoes.
+For each permutation, the polyominoes are traversed in order, attempting to place each in the leftmost-uppermost available space; if one doesn't fit, either because it falls outside the grid's boundary or it overlaps with an already placed polyomino, try again with the next permutation.

+A naive implementation of the algorithm just described would be intolerably slow, however.
+The algorithm is optimised by generating the permutations as a [rose tree](https://en.wikipedia.org/wiki/Rose_tree) of partial-tilings which is [lazily](https://en.wikipedia.org/wiki/Lazy_evaluation) consumed.
+The root of the tree represents an empty grid, no polyominoes having been placed, and each child node has one more polyomino successfully placed than its parent.
+When a polyomino doesn't fit, rather than starting the next permutation from the empty grid, we can backtrack, attempting to place a different polyomino into the parent node's grid.
+The animation command-line option visualises this depth-first search.

 ## Polyominoes